 Gas Fireplace Conversion

-Another terrific way to make your home more energy efficiency and environmentally conscious is to replace your traditional fireplace with an insert that runs on natural gas.
+Another terrific way to make your home more energy efficient and environmentally conscious is to replace your traditional fireplace with an insert that runs on natural gas.
 Conventional fireplaces burn wood logs for fuel, which creates toxic smoke that can be harmful to the environment.
 Your new gas fireplace insert will run entirely on natural gas, which will allow you to heat your home without polluting the air.
 With a new gas fireplace insert, you will also not have to worry about purchasing firewood during the upcoming winter season.

 Many of the appliances and fixtures in your home can be swapped out for energy efficient models.
 If you currently rely on your air conditioner alone for cooling during the summer months, now is a great time to think about installing new ceiling fans.
 Ceiling fans are incredibly energy efficient, and they will help to cool down your home’s indoor temperature, without using up significant amounts of energy.